Ganden Phodrang: Post-Qing era

 After the fall of the Qing dynasty in 1911, which ended Qing rule over Tibet, the 13th Dalai Lama declared himself ruler of an independent Tibet.
 It was considered by the Republic of China as a part of the new republic, which gave Tibet the status of an "Area".
+With its proclamation of independence and conduct of its own internal and external affairs in this era, Tibet is regarded as a "de facto independent state" during this period.

-This would last until the 1950s, when Tibet was incorporated into the People's Republic of China.
+This would last until 1951, when Tibet was annexed by the People's Republic of China.
 The Kashag state structure remained in place for a few years but was formally dissolved in 1959 after the 1959 Tibetan uprising.
 The Tibet Autonomous Region was established by China in 1965 out of a part of the Tibetan ethno-cultural area.
 The Central Tibetan Administration was established by the 14th Dalai Lama and based in McLeod Ganj India since 1959.